moritzploss/tribology/README.md

 - function `fcylrolbear` added to module `roller_bearings`
 - function `kinaxthrustrolbear` added to module `roller_bearings`
 - added function `approx_hertz_rad` to module `hertz`
+- merged <a href="https://github.com/moritzploss/p3can" target="_blank">
+P3CAN project</a> with tribology package.
+The tribology package now has a module `p3can` that allows users to run P3CAN simulation runs.
+The final aim is to split the P3can code into standalone functions and integrate them with the tribology package.
 - refactoring